-On Monday 20 February 2017, Positive Partnerships and the National Ethnic Disability Alliance (NEDA) signed a Memorandum of Understanding (MoU) to work together to promote an understanding of childhood autism and the support that can be accessed to CALD to culturally and linguistically diverse communities.
+On Monday 20 February 2017, Positive Partnerships and the National Ethnic Disability Alliance (NEDA) signed a Memorandum of Understanding (MoU) to work together to promote an understanding of autism and the support that can be accessed by culturally and linguistically diverse (CALD) communities.
 The MOU signifies a commitment from both organisations to work together to help deliver an effective Multicultural Engagement Strategy.

 The partnership came about after meetings held in December 2016 sparked a shared interest between the two organisations.
 NEDA is well placed to provide CALD sector leadership for Positive Partnerships multicultural engagement and Positive Partnerships is well placed to provide insights that will assist NEDA in its advocacy role.

 There is a real need in CALD communities to raise awareness of autism and where support can be accessed.
 Through the Multicultural Engagement Strategy, Positive Partnerships will promote its programs and support to CALD communities, with NEDA ideally placed to assist in this objective.